Linaro/website/_posts/current/blog/2021-07-15-glibc-improvements-and-what-to-expect-in-future-linux-distributions.md

 ### Linux support

+Tje **glibc 2.30** added the getdents64 function, used on mainly by libraries to access that access the filesystem.
+It also added both gettid, tgkill, and getcpu to keep in sync with Linux syscalls.

-The glibc 2.34 continues to improve support for Linux syscalls by adding both [evecveat](https://man7.org/linux/man-pages/man2/execveat.2.html) and (close_range)[https://man7.org/linux/man-pages/man2/close_range.2.html].
+The **glibc 2.34** continues to improve support for Linux syscalls by adding both [evecveat](https://man7.org/linux/man-pages/man2/execveat.2.html) and [close_range](https://man7.org/linux/man-pages/man2/close_range.2.html).

-The glibc 2.35 added the [Restartable Sequences ABI support back](https://www.efficios.com/blog/2019/02/08/linux-restartable-sequences/).
+The **glibc 2.35** added the [Restartable Sequences ABI support back](https://www.efficios.com/blog/2019/02/08/linux-restartable-sequences/).
 The general idea is the kernel will handle any interrupted concurrent memory operation by context switch with a registered fallback procedure.
-It might be used to accelerates user-space operations on per-cpu data, such as function like (sched_getcpu)[https://man7.org/linux/man-pages/man3/sched_getcpu.3.html] and possible per-cpu memory cached (such as some (memory allocator does)[https://github.com/google/tcmalloc]).
+It might be used to accelerates user-space operations on per-cpu data, such as function like [sched_getcpu](https://man7.org/linux/man-pages/man3/sched_getcpu.3.html) and possible per-cpu memory cached (such as some [memory allocator does](https://github.com/google/tcmalloc)).

-The glibc 2.35 also adds support for (epoll_pwait2)[https://man7.org/linux/man-pages/man2/epoll_wait.2.html] syscall.
+The **glibc 2.35** also adds support for (epoll_pwait2)[https://man7.org/linux/man-pages/man2/epoll_wait.2.html] syscall.

 ### ISO C support